peterbrinck/nova-laravel-news/README.md

 # Nova Laravel News Cards

-This package adds a Laravel News card to the Nova dashboard

-# Nova Laravel News Cards

 Adds a card to the Nova dashboard with the latest news from Laravel News

 ## Installation